Skip NavigationSkip to Primary Content

 Immature permanent teeth of young adult animals are fragile.
 They have thin walls and can be broken fairly easily.
 Fractures leave the blood vessels and nerves of the pulp exposed, which is painful.
 With time, the exposed pulp tissue becomes infected and dies, which allows oral bacteria to enter the soft tissues at the tip of the tooth root, forming an abscess, which is also painful.
 By treating these immature fractured teeth promptly (ideally, within 48 hours), pain is controlled, abscess formation is prevented, and the tooth remains viable, which often allows the tooth to continue its normal development.

 “Baby,” or deciduous teeth are known to be sharp, but they are also quite fragile.
 Kittens and puppies use their teeth to explore the new world around them, and in the process, can sustain significant damage.
 These relatively tiny teeth have long roots that are embedded deep in the jaw.
 Breaking one of these teeth is painful, as it almost always exposes the blood vessels and nerves of the pulp.
-In addition, it allows oral bacteria, along with everything else that enters the puppy or kittens mouth to access the deeper tissues, which causes infection and chronic pain, and can interfere with development of nearby permanent teeth.
+In addition, it allows oral bacteria, along with everything else that enters the puppy or kitten's mouth to access the deeper tissues, which causes infection and chronic pain and can interfere with the development of nearby permanent teeth.

 Inflammation of the mouth, or stomatitis, can be chronic and extensive.
 It is debilitating and incredibly painful.
 Feline chronic gingivostomatitis and chronic ulcerative paradental stomatitis are the two most common manifestations.
 If either condition is diagnosed (or suspected), the patient’s pain should be addressed effectively and immediately.
 In addition, a plan should be made to thoroughly assess the extent and severity of the condition so that curative-intent treatment can be performed.

 An animal who has experienced head trauma of any sort is likely to be in pain and may have impairment of oral function, particularly the ability to eat; either presently or as a long-term consequence.
-Whatever the cause- an impact, a fall, a fight, a bite, a projectile, or something else; and whether the animal seems to feel well or not afterwards, the pet should be evaluated for damage to the teeth and jaws, which isn’t always obvious.
+Whatever the cause- an impact, a fall, a fight, a bite, a projectile, or something else; and whether the animal seems to feel well or not afterward, the pet should be evaluated for damage to the teeth and jaws, which isn’t always obvious.

-In oral or maxillofacial trauma patients, careful evaluation by a veterinarian specialized in dentistry and oral and maxillofacial surgery allows a surgical plan to be designed to preserve blood supply, restore normal occlusion, repair damaged soft tissues and realign broken bones with reconstruction as appropriate.
+In oral or maxillofacial trauma patients, careful evaluation by a veterinarian specialized in dentistry and oral and maxillofacial surgery allows a surgical plan to be designed to preserve blood supply, restore normal occlusion, repair damaged soft tissues, and realign broken bones with reconstruction as appropriate.

 Animal Dental Clinic provides a wide variety of oral and maxillofacial surgery services including oral laceration repairs, stabilization of avulsed teeth, reconstructive surgery as well as maxillo-mandibular fracture repair.

 Care for these patients doesn’t stop with surgery.
 Sometimes, the best care involves ensuring that the patient can still receive the nutrition they need during the healing process even if they can’t eat very well.
 In these cases, a temporary feeding tube can be placed.
-Our in-house veterinary nutrition specialist is available to recommend and/or customize the appropriate diet to meet a specific pet’s needs during recovery.
+Our in-house veterinary nutrition specialist, Amy Farcas, is available to recommend and/or customize the appropriate diet to meet a specific pet’s needs during recovery.